Former External Affairs Minister Sushma Swaraj dies at 67

 Swaraj had tweeted hours before her death, to congratulate Prime Minister Narendra Modi on revoking Article 370 of the Constitution, which gave Jammu and Kashmir special rights.

 Swaraj had served as the minister of external affairs in the Narendra Modi-led central government from 2014 to 2019.
-She was also an Union minister between 1977 and 1980 in the Janata Party government, and had served as the minister for information and broadcasting during the term of the Atal Bihari Vajpayee-led National Democratic Alliance government from 2000 to 2003.
+She was also a minister in Haryana’s Janata Party government between 1977 and 1980, and had served as the minister for information and broadcasting during the term of the Atal Bihari Vajpayee-led National Democratic Alliance government from 2000 to 2003.

 Swaraj was a former chief minister of Delhi, and had served as the leader of the Opposition in the Lok Sabha from 2009 to 2014.